moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 The output is written to `toy.eigenvec`.
 This is just for example purposes.
-During the normal execution, you will not calculate PCs with PLINK but rather use the PC projections file provided by the central analysis team.
+During the normal execution, you will not calculate PCs with PLINK but rather use the PC projections file provided by the central analysis team or created by yourself using the set of SNPs provided by the central analysis team.
 We then construct the covariates and phenotype file:

 ```